Powerlearnproject/se-day1-assignment-KiprutoKE/README.md

 # Part 2: Introduction to AI and Prompt Engineering

+## a.
 Define prompt engineering and discuss its importance in interacting with AI models.

 Prompt engineering involves designing and refining prompts to interact effectively with AI models.
 It is crucial for obtaining accurate and relevant responses from AI, ensuring the AI understands the user's intent

+## b.
 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

 **Vague Prompt:** "Tell me about history."